trevorstacy/vue-date-picker/README.md

              v-model="date"></date-picker>
 ```

-Note that there is a `@close` event and a `v-if` directive.
+Note that there is a `v-if` directive and a `@close` event.
 This is because the date picker allows you to choose when it is displayed, and how to handle closing it.

-Setting a minimim limit date
+Setting a min date to choose from

 ```html
 <input type="text" id="date" readonly @focus="show = true" v-model="date">